Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

 <h3>Context</h3>
 <p>
-To respond to that, you can think of high-rate environments as changing both discounting and the macro mix.
-Sectors with long-duration cash flows tend to be hurt more when discount rates rise, while sectors linked to commodities, financial intermediation, or pricing power may behave differently.
+As explained before, we use the 10-year Treasury yield to characterize long-run monetary conditions.
+In particular, high-rate environments change both how future profits are valued and the broader economic setting, which does not affect all sectors in the same way.
+When rates are high, investors care more about what companies earn now than what they might earn far in the future.
+This hurts growth-oriented sectors, while sectors tied to current activity or prices can hold up better.

 </p>

 <section class="content-section trigger-game" data-game="game-part-5"></section>